 A carat indicated that a folder has a subfolder(s) within it.
 Click the carat to expand and collapse the folders.

-You can also hover over a set of folders and click the Cog icon to access expanse and collapse folder options.
+You can also hover over a set of folders and click the ellipsis icon to access the expanse and collapse folder options.

 Moving Test Artefacts to a Folder